m-shames/portfolio/projects/police-oversight/1_code-sample/sample_v1/README.md

 ### Methods & Findings
-This analysis uses a database of 26,000 misconduct complaints I built by acquiring and integrating public and FOIA data from law enforcement, civilian oversight agencies, and the U.S. Census Bureau.

-***Further documentation and code related to research design, analyses, and findings can be found [here](https://github.com/m-shames/portfolio/tree/main/projects/police-oversight).***
+This analysis uses a database of 26,000 misconduct complaints I built by acquiring and integrating public and FOIA data from law enforcement, civilian oversight agencies, and the U.S. Census Bureau. ***Further documentation related to research design, analyses, and findings can be found [here](https://github.com/m-shames/portfolio/tree/main/projects/police-oversight).***

-**Disclaimer**: This research is ongoing and the public repo may not represent current findings.
+**⚠️Disclaimer⚠**: This research is ongoing and the public repo may not represent current findings.
 Upon completion of the project, I hope to share the database of misconduct complaints and an executive summary of my research findings publicly.